 FAQs

-• While Brookside provides a high level of medical and personal care, there are certain needs we are not able to accommodate.
-We are not fit for individuals who are ambulatory with complex behavioral challenges such as elopement, property destruction, or physical aggression toward others.
-Medically, we are unable to accept individuals who require ventilator care, those who use both a tracheostomy and BiPAP (which is considered ventilator-level support), or those who require nasogastric (NG) tube feeding.
+While Brookside provides a high level of medical and personal care, there are certain needs we are not equipped to safely support.
+We can accept individuals who are ambulatory, but we are not an appropriate setting for individuals who are mobile and demonstrate complex behavioral challenges such as frequent aggression, property destruction, or elopement.
+Medically, we are unable to accept individuals who require ventilator-level care.
+This includes those who use both a tracheostomy and a BiPAP, as that combination is considered ventilator-level support.
+We are also unable to accept individuals who require nasogastric (NG) tube feedings.

 Madison.Lindeman@brookside-care.net